 I really believe the Bible was written to be read and understood by common honest-hearted people.
 I don’t think God dropped the Bible on mankind with a laugh and said, “Ha, see if you can figure this out!”
 The writings of the Bible claim that they are written to be understood and applied by ordinary folks.
 Romans 15:4 and I Corinthians 10:11 say of the OT Scriptures that they were “written for our instruction,” not to confuse and puzzle us.
 They were written that we might understand and learn from them.
 Paul says in Ephesians 3:3-4 that “by revelation there was made known to me the mystery of Christ, as I wrote before in brief… when you read you can understand my insight into the mystery of Christ.”
 In II Corinthians 1:13 he says, “We write nothing else to you than what you read and understand…” Paul’s writings, like the rest of Scripture, were not written in a secret code.
 They were written that people might understand.
 The text means what it appears in its context to mean.

 Last couple of Sundays we’ve done a survey of water baptism in the Bible.
-While it may not be a the most life transforming of topics to study, I think it’s a very important one, because God’s word has a lot to say about it, and there’s a lot of misunderstanding about it today and a lot of disunity because of misunderstanding.
+While it may not be the most life transforming of topics to study, I think it’s a very important one, because God’s word has a lot to say about it, and there’s a lot of misunderstanding about it today and a lot of disunity because of misunderstanding.
 And as we’ve been looking at the passages that speak of baptism in the Bible I’m pretty sure I’ve not been creative with my interpretations.
 I’ve not been explaining away the apparent meaning of the passages and redefining words or retranslating the passages in ways that you don’t find in any credible English translation.
-We’ve read each passage and I’ve said “Here’s what it appears to mean,”and you’ve looked at the text yourself and I think, at least for the most part, you’ve been saying to yourself, “Yeap, that appears to be what it’s saying.”
+We’ve read each passage and I’ve said “Here’s what it appears to me to mean,” and you’ve looked at the text yourself and I think, at least for the most part, you’ve been saying to yourself, “Yeap, that appears to be what it’s saying.”
 I think we’ve been just noticing the most straightforward, natural way of understanding the passages.
 And I think that’s the way we’re supposed to understand the Bible, because it was written to be understood by common folks like you and me.

 But many sincere Bible believing people today would say that we have misunderstood all these passages that we’ve looked at over the last couple Sundays, that they do not mean what they appear to mean to us.
-And they would give us a different way of understanding them.
-And I’m going to give you a few examples of some of the most common alternative interpretations of some of these passages we’ve studied.
+They would give us a different way of understanding them.
+I’m going to give you a few examples of some of the most common alternative interpretations of some of these passages we’ve studied.
 And you can judge for yourself which is the most natural, reasonable way to understand them.

 Alternative Interpretations of a Few Baptism Passages